 3. Be suspicious if all of the models waiting with you recently went to a modeling convention.
-Most of these fake modeling agencies buy leads from conventions.
+Most fake modeling agencies buy leads from conventions.
 They will pay up to $5.00 per lead get your name and phone number.

 4. What kind of credentials are hanging on the wall?
 ALL agencies must be licensed.
 If they are not, chances are there’s a reason.

 5. Listen to what’s going on around you.
 Are the phones ringing?
 Do you hear actual work being booked?
 Does the staff look busy?
 Don’t base your opinions on décor or photos on the wall.
 Fake agencies will cut ads out of magazines and place them on the walls, pretending they have launched famous models’ careers simply to impress inexperienced models.